pypeaday/eol-dr/checklist.md

 Jeremy will be the biggest help here

-1. All the services I run can be managed at portainer.paynepride.com.
+1. All the services I run can be managed at portainer.paynepride.com EXCEPT FOR PAPERLESS.
 Remember that you have to be on our network (wireguard, local, or tailscale) to login.

    - Keep the Nextcloud, Dashy, and Bitwarden containers up until Jeremy says they can go down
    - Go through the other services one by one and turn them off (do this like at the end)